 The simple web

-These days web search results are full of low quality seo'd pages full of adverts, that are not related to what you were searching for at all.
-All the old high quality info sites are either non existent, lost to search algorithms as they've not been updated in a number of years, do not support https, or the valuable information is stuffed in between a useless 23 minute video!
+These days web search results are full of low-quality seo’d pages full of adverts that are not related to what you were searching for.
+All the old high-quality info sites have been deleted, lost to search algorithms as they’ve not been updated in many years, do not support HTTPS, or any valuable information is stuffed in between a useless 23-minute video!

-I can't stand the videos either. they're usually long drawn out introductions, irrelevant stories about absolutely nothing, don't forget to check out our sponsor, who also sponsors every other video creator, and then if you're lucky, a couple words about the topic you were after that could have easily been communicated on a simple page of text marked up in good old HTML.
-The videos are drawn out and created to be a certain length so that they can be monetised...
+I’m not too fond of the videos, either.
+They’re usually long with drawn-out introductions.
+Irrelevant stories about absolutely nothing.
+Remember to check out our sponsor, who also sponsors every other video creator.
+Then if you’re lucky, a couple words about the topic you were after that could have easily been communicated on a simple page of text marked up in good old HTML.
+The videos are drawn out and created to be a certain length so they can be monetised…

 The commercial web